 Fully grown Ragdoll size: Approximately 12-21 lbs (5.44 - 9.07185 kg)

-Ragdolls will be four years of age by the time they finish growing – as a larger breed, they take more time to reach their full potential.
-Female Ragdoll cats aren’t as large as males – they’ll tend to average somewhere between 10 and 15 pounds, while males tip the scales at 15 to 20 pounds, which puts them among the larger cat breeds you can have as a pet at home.
+Ragdolls will be four years of age by the time they finish growing – as a more giant breed, they take more time to reach their full potential.
+Also, female Ragdoll cats aren’t as large as males – they’ll tend to average between 10 and 15 pounds, while males tip the scales at 15 to 20 pounds, which puts them among the larger cat breeds you can have as a pet at home.

 Newborn Ragdolls: Changes in the First 4 Weeks

-During their first few weeks, Ragdoll kittens are under the care of the breeder, and, most importantly, their mother.
+During their first few weeks, Ragdoll kittens are under the breeder’s care and, most importantly, their mother.
 The cat feeds the kittens and washes them.
-The breeder will make sure that all the kittens in the litter get to eat and that they urinate and defecate properly.
+The breeder will ensure that all the kittens in the litter get to eat and urinate and defecate properly.

 Grooming

-Since grooming is such an important aspect of caring for Ragdoll cats, it must be started from the very first weeks of life.
-Kittens must get accustomed to combs and brushes, and the breeder must take time to brush them regularly to prevent knots, mats, and tangles from developing.
+Since grooming is essential to caring for Ragdoll cats, it must be started from the very first weeks of life.
+Kittens must get accustomed to combs and brushes.
+The breeder must brush them regularly to prevent knots, mats, and tangles from developing.

 Kitten Feeding

 Since the kittens spend all day playing and exploring, they will also need more food than before.
-Depending on the number of kittens in the litter, the mother may or may not be able to sustain feeding all of them.
+However, depending on the number of kittens in the litter, the mother may or may not be able to sustain feeding all of them.
 Sometimes, breeders must supplement this.
-This is usually when they introduce solid food into their diet - wet and dry food especially made for kittens, which includes the full set of nutrients required for a complete nutrition at this age.
+This is typically when they introduce solid food into their diet – wet and dry food specially made for kittens, which includes the full set of nutrients required for complete nutrition at this age.

 Newborn Size Comparison